 Nowadays, food delivery apps are everywhere but long before the likes of UberEats and Devlieroo existed, Hungry House was a pioneering company in the food delivery space.

-Hungry House was founded by Shane Lake and Tony Charles in 2003.
-After building their online platform in 2006, the duo signed up for the reality show and asked for £100,000 in exchange for 11% of their startup.
+Founded by Shane Lake and Tony Charles in 2003, the duo signed up for the reality show after building their online platform in 2006.
+The guys asked for £100,000 in exchange for 11% of their startup.
+James Caan and Duncan Bannatyne offered £100,000 for 50%, but the deal never closed.

-James Caan and Duncan Bannatyne offered £100,000 for 50%, but the deal didn’t close.
-Even so, Hungry House expanded rapidly after the episode and signed up thousands of restaurants.
+Despite this, Hungry House expanded rapidly after the show and signed up thousands of restaurants.
 In 2013, the business was acquired by Delivery Hero.
-In 2018, Just Eat then acquired Hungry House from Delivery Hero in a deal worth up to £240 million!
+In 2018, Just Eat then acquired Hungry House from Delivery Hero in a deal worth £200 million with an extra £40 million if they hit performance targets.

 3. Tangle Teezer

 Shaun’s pitch was rocky, and there were multiple factors that led to him not getting a deal.
 Nevertheless, the founder pushed on.
 In 2021, he sold a majority stake to Mayfair Equity Partners for £70 million.
+Tangle Teezer revealed sales worth £43.5 million in 2021 with the US becoming a major driver of revenue.

 4. Chocbox

 Peter Moule launched his masterpiece under his company, Electro Expo.
 Moule pitched the product in the Den in 2017, hoping to raise £150,000 for a 10% equity stake.
+Bannatyne and Caan gave him £150,000 for 36%.

 5. Wonderbly